binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

     -   **EventType** - what's being measured by these metrics, namely rate of calls (i.e. read/write operations, not latency)

-    -   **RateUnit** - the unit of the returned rates, namely per operations per second
+    -   **RateUnit** - the unit of the returned rates, namely operations per second

     -   **MeanRate** - average rate over the lifetime of the service

     -   **One, Five, FifteenMinuteRate** - one, five and fifteen-minute exponential moving average rate of operations.
-These are still operations per second rates, but averages over a window of the last one/five/fifteen minutes.
+These are still operations-per-second rates, but averages over a window of the last one/five/fifteen minutes.

 Write latency in this context means the amount of time for a Cassandra